Eisenstein-Kronecker classes, integrality of critical values of Hecke $L$-functions and $p$-adic interpolation: Introduction

 To handle this difficulty, we introduce several new viewpoints and concepts.
 First, it turns out that one should not work on the base space of an abelian scheme, but on the abelian scheme with CM itself.
-That such an approach is possible was the pioneering insight by Bannai and Kobayashi \cite{Bannai-Kobayashi} who showed that the results of Damerell and the $p$-adic interpolation by Katz for elliptic curves $\cE$ with CM can be already achieved on $\cE\times \cE^{\vee}$.
+That such an approach is possible was the pioneering insight by Bannai and Kobayashi \cite{Bannai-Kobayashi} who showed that the results of Damerell and the $p$-adic interpolation of $L$-values by Katz for elliptic curves $\cE$ with CM can be already achieved without any use of modular forms.
 In fact, our work started by trying to understand their approach conceptually and to generalize it to higher dimensional abelian varieties.
 Working on a single abelian variety means that $q$-expansions to check algebraicity of Eisenstein series are no longer available.
-It is an important feature of our work that the algebraicity is build into our construction of the Eisenstein classes.
-A second problem is that abelian schemes with CM by $L$ where $L$ is a proper extension of a CM field $K$ admit no longer $L$-linear polarizations.
+It is an important feature of our work that the algebraicity is built into our construction of the Eisenstein-Kronecker classes.
+More precisely, we construct an equivariant coherent, hence algebraic, cohomology class, whose base extension to $\C$ can be described by currents in terms of generalized Eisenstein-Kronecker series.
+This turns the approach of Shimura and Katz upside down.
+A second problem is that abelian schemes with CM by $L$, where $L$ is a proper extension of a CM field $K$, is only linear with respect to the maximal totally real field inside $K$.
 We solve this by working systematically with the abelian scheme and its dual, which gives new insights into the periods occurring in the formulas for the special values of Hecke $L$-functions.
+For example this inspired the new construction of Blasius' reflex motive by Kufner in \cite{Kufner}.

-Another main insight of this paper however, is that one should no longer work with sections of algebraic bundles as in the work of Shimura and Katz or of Bannai-Kobayashi, but with equivariant coherent cohomology classes.
+Another main insight of this paper is that one should no longer work with sections of algebraic bundles as in the work of Shimura and Katz or of Bannai-Kobayashi, but with equivariant coherent cohomology classes.
 The equivariant approach in our paper has its source in the papers \cite{BKL-topological-polylog} and \cite{Graf}.
 An equivariant motivic version of the polylog was advertised earlier by the first named author.
 Graf showed in fact, that one can recover the (algebraic) Eisenstein series used by Shimura and Katz with this method.
 This was for us the first indication that such an equivariant cohomological approach to the $L$-values should work.